 How To Conduct a Split Test

-With ClickFunnels, there is this features to split test all your funnel step.
+With ClickFunnels, there is a feature to split-test all your funnel steps.
 With just a single click, you are able to duplicate the page you want to test and start editing the new variant.

 When you find a clear winner, you can declare a winner and focus on the variant.

 This is one common mistake where you conclude too fast.
 The data might seem convincing that one variant is clearly the winner.
 But then, you need to know also, the amount of traffic sent to your sales funnel.
 For example, a sample size of 100 and 100,000 makes a huge difference when split testing.

 You need to have an obvious winner before declaring it so your result is significant.

 Testing one element at a time